negativeeddy/bfcomposerhelpers/README.md

 1. Clone the repo and build the solution
 2. Ensure you see the nuget package in the bin/Debug or bin/Release directory
+3. Add the directory to your nuget settings as a local folder (This will allow composer's package manager to find it)

 ![Localnugetfolder](docs/localnugetfolder.png)

-3. Add the directory to your nuget settings as a local folder (This will allow composer to find it)
 3. Open your bot in Composer
 4. Eject the Runtime if you have not done so already (C# version)
 6. Enable the Package Manager feature in the Preview features section of the application settings page